sluukkonen/possu/README.md

-If you've ever written an application using [node-postgres](https://node-postgres.com/), a lot of your database code might have the following kind of shape:
+If you've ever written an application using [node-postgres](https://node-postgres.com/), a lot of your database code might look a bit like this:

 ```typescript
 async function getUser(tx, userId) {